tuxBurner/play-neo4jplugin/README.md

 ```
 neo4j.serviceProviderClass="neo4j.services.Neo4JServiceProvider" # the provider class which holds the annotated neo4j beans
+neo4j.basepackage="neo4j" # the base package where the entities are located

 neo4j.mode="embedded" # mode to run embedded or remote

 # embedded db config